Last Updated on May 29, 2025 by Hannah Stephenson

 You can search for the neighbourhoods you spend the most time in and add them to your “My Areas” list.
 This way, you can access the schedule easily and get push notifications so that you’re not caught off guard.

-Of course, it helps to get an idea of where you want to live in Cape Town before you start searching.
-This guide to the best neighbourhoods in Cape Town discusses each one in detail, but to sum it up I think that the best ones are:
+Of course, it helps to get an idea of where you want to live in Cape Town before you start searching!
+I’ve got a full guide on where to stay in Cape Town that really breaks it down for you.
+However, I’ll give you a quick list of the best areas here:

 - Sea Point